So this chapter was meant to be done super quick to make up for leaving it on a cliffhanger. Like, record time quick. That was the intention. Promise.

 "It's good to see you're all alright.
 Thank you for your help here today."

 "No prob," Blue says.
 "Just doing our duty."

 Ranger Akio's smile is brief, but genuine.
 If he's bothered by Luke's death, he doesn't show it.
 Perhaps he'd already taken it as a given.
 "Yes.
-Today you three repaid the trust the public has placed in you and all trainers.
-If you don't mind, I would like your names, so that when we return Mr. Koyama and his pokemon to his family, they will know that you helped recover them."
+Today you three repaid the trust the public has placed in you, and all trainers.
+If you don't mind, I'd like your names, so when we return Mr. Koyama and his pokemon to his family they know who else to thank."
 He nods at Leaf.
 "Yours we have from the ticket you made, Miss Juniper."
 He looks at the other two expectantly.

 Ranger Akio's brow twitches briefly at Blue's surname.
 "A pleasure to meet you.
 May your travels be swift and safe."
 He salutes them, one arm crossed behind his back and the other across his waist as he bows slightly.